 - Speed control.
 Speed is a major factor in SEO.
 When website owners have control over the hosting environment, they can maximise site speed giving a boost to their website’s performance.

 - Free Google Analytics.
 Google Analytics is a powerful tool to monitor traffic and work towards building your business.
 While Wix requires you to upgrade your plan to access it, or any of their native analysis apps for that matter, WordPress lets you use it for free.

 - The web’s most popular CMS.
-The major benefit coming from WordPress’ popularity is that thousands of developers constantly work to contribute with new themes and plugins, which helps the platform evolve rapidly.
+The major benefit coming from WordPress’ popularity is that thousands of WordPress developers constantly work to contribute with new themes and plugins, which helps the platform evolve rapidly.